Today, we’re going to share some Amazon hacks to help you save more money when shopping online on Amazon.

 It will be nice to get free shipping on Amazon all the time, but if you don’t have Prime you have to spend $35 to do this, and sometimes the items you’re buying fall just short.

-There is a service that can help you out here, and it’s called the Amazon Filler Item Finder.
+There is a service that can help you out here, and it’s called Amazon Filler Item Checker.

 You simply have to put in how much short you are, and it comes up with a list of suggestions of popular items that will make up the difference, and allow you to qualify for free shipping.